 - We've already seen a first look at Mechagodzilla!
 Check it out below.

 Godzilla vs Kong release date

 Godzilla vs Kong is already tearing up international box offices, as it came out on March 24 around the world.
-Theaters in the U.S. will get the film on March 31.
+Theaters in the U.S. get the film starting March 31.

 And the good news is that it won't just be in theaters.
 That's because HBO Max will stream Godzilla vs Kong for no additional fee.
 It arrives on March 31, and it leaves 31 days later.
 Outside of the U.S., Godzilla vs Kong will hit paid video on demand services starting March 24, 2021.